 Chicken Coasters Crochet Pattern

 Cut yarn, pull through the st on the needle, and weave in all ends.

-With the right side of the work facing you, join yellow yarn at the last sc of the 5th sc in the last row of the main body.
+With the right side of the work facing you, join yellow yarn into the last sc of the 5th sc in the last row of the main body.
 (See guidance below.)
+Ch1.
+Sc in the next 2 sts.
+Turn work.
+Sc2tog the next 2 sts.
+Cut yarn, pull through the st on the needle, and weave in all ends.

-Hanger (optional)
+Hanger (optional):

 With the wrong side of the work facing you, join the main color yarn at the middle unworked st of row 2.
 (See guidance below.)

 Ch12.
 Ss in the same st as join.
+Cut yarn, pull through the st on the needle, and weave in ends.

+Chicken Coasters Crochet Pattern